Saatva HD Mattress Review

 The Saatva HD comes with a 365-night sleep trial, so you’ll have a whole year to decide if it’s the right mattress for you.
 In the rare case that it doesn’t work out, you can return it for a $99 transportation fee.
 Saatva will organize for someone to come and pick it up and donate it or offer it to a Saatva employee.
 Within three to five business days, you’ll see your refund.

-- Not for Most Side Sleepers: Only side sleepers who weigh more than 230 lbs will find the pressure relief that they need on the Saatva HD bed.
+• Not for Most Side Sleepers: Only average to heavyweight side sleepers will find the pressure relief that they need on the Saatva HD bed.
+Lighter people don’t sink deep enough into the pressure-relieving layers.

 Compare Different Saatva Mattresses